A re-post. Neither Mary nor I smoke anymore, but I'd almost forgotten about the day that John replaced their front door...

 She calls the dog over, who jumps into her lap and knocks her backward.

-Mary talks baby talk into his neck.
+Mary buries her face into him, talks baby talk into his neck.
 “Iddin tha’ right, T-Bone?
 Iddin tha’ right?
 Who loves our lives more than we do?”